-Sunoco Logistics Partners L.P. is a publicly traded Delaware limited partnership formed by Sunoco, Inc. to own, operate and acquire a geographically diverse portfolio of complementary pipeline, terminalling, and crude oil acquisition and marketing assets located in the Northeast, Midwest and Southwest United States.
-Sunoco Logistics Partners Operations L.P. is a direct wholly owned subsidiary of Sunoco Logistics Partners L.P. that owns the operating subsidiaries of Sunoco Logistics Partners L.P.
+Sunoco Logistics Partners L.P. is a publicly traded Delaware limited partnership, formed by Sunoco, Inc., in October 2001 to acquire, own and operate a substantial portion of Sunoco, Inc.'s logistics business, consisting of refined product pipelines, terminalling and storage assets, crude oil pipelines, and crude oil acquisition and marketing assets located in the Northeast, Midwest and Southwest United States.
+In this prospectus, we will refer to this predecessor business as "Sunoco Logistics (Predecessor)."
+On February 8, 2002, Sunoco contributed the Sunoco Logistics (Predecessor) to us and we concurrently issued 5,750,000 common units, representing a 24.8% limited partnership interest, in an initial public offering.
+Sunoco Logistics Partners Operations L.P., is the wholly owned operating subsidiary of Sunoco Logistics Partners L.P.

-We are principally engaged in the transport, terminalling, and storage of refined products and crude oil and in the purchase and sale of crude oil in 12 states.
-We generate revenues by charging tariffs for transporting refined products, crude oil and other hydrocarbons through our pipelines as well as by charging fees for storing refined products, crude oil and other hydrocarbons in, and for providing other services at, our terminals.
+We, and our equity interests, transport, terminal, and store refined products, and purchase and sell crude oil in 17 states.
+We generate revenues by charging tariffs for transporting refined products and crude oil through our pipelines and by charging fees for terminalling and storing refined products, crude oil, and other hydrocarbons in, and for providing services at, our terminals.
 We also generate revenues by purchasing domestic crude oil and selling it to Sunoco R&M and other customers.
-Generally, as we purchase crude oil we simultaneously enter into corresponding sale transactions involving physical deliveries of crude oil, which enables us to secure a profit on the transaction at the time of purchase and establish a substantially balanced position, thereby minimizing exposure to crude oil price volatility after the initial purchase.
-However, the margins we receive from these transactions may vary from period to period.
-We do not enter into futures contracts or other derivative instruments in connection with these purchases and sales.
+Generally, as we purchase crude oil, we simultaneously enter into corresponding sale transactions involving physical deliveries of crude oil, which enables us to secure a profit on the transaction at the time of purchase and to establish a substantially balanced position thereby minimizing exposure to price volatility after the initial purchase.
+The Partnership's practice is not to enter into commodities futures or other derivatives contracts.

-Sunoco Partners LLC, the general partner of Sunoco Logistics Partners L.P., is an indirect wholly owned subsidiary of Sunoco, Inc., and holds no assets other than its investment in Sunoco Logistics Partners L.P., and notes and other amounts receivable from Sunoco R&M.
+Sunoco Partners LLC, the general partner of Sunoco Logistics Partners L.P., is an indirect wholly owned subsidiary of Sunoco, Inc., and holds no assets other than its investment in Sunoco Logistics Partners L.P., and a note receivable from Sunoco R&M for approximately \$245 million.
+The financial information of Sunoco Partners LLC is included in the consolidated financial statements of Sunoco, Inc.

-Our principal executive offices are located at Mellon Bank Center, 1735 Market Street, Suite LL, Philadelphia, Pennsylvania 19103-7583, and our phone number is 866-248-4344.
+Our principal executive offices are located at Ten Penn Center-3rd Floor, 1801 Market Street, Philadelphia, PA 19103-1699, and our phone number is (215) 977-3000.